 Who is eligible for Medicare?

-Medicare is available to United States citizens and legal residents who have lived in the United States for at least 5 years in a row.
+Medicare is available to United States citizens and legal residents who have lived in the United States for at least 5 years in a row before applying.
 Medicare is individual insurance.
 It doesn't cover spouses or dependents.

 You may become eligible to receive Medicare benefits based on any one of the following:

-- Any age with a diagnosis of End-Stage Renal Disease (ESRD) or Amyotrophic Lateral Sclerosis (ALS, also called Lou Gehrig's Disease)
+- You have a diagnosis of end-stage renal disease (ESRD) or amyotrophic lateral sclerosis (ALS, also called Lou Gehrig's disease) at any age

 To qualify as a legal resident, you must have lived in the United States for at least 5 years in a row before applying for Medicare.